maheshrijal/notes/docs/aws/ec2.md

 3. Partition
     - Spread instances across partitions (Different set of racks) within an AZ.
-    - Upto 7 paritions per AZ & Scales to 100s of EC2 instances per group
+    - Upto 7 partitions per AZ & Scales to 100s of EC2 instances per group
     - Instances are isolated from rack failure (Instances in a rack do not share instances in other partitions)
     - Can span across multiple AZs in the same region
     - EC2 instances get access to parition using the metadata